JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1986_12.md

 In conclusion, let me say that I now conceive of love, truth, beauty, and goodness on the spirit level of reality as literally living phenomena, which are analogous in function to physical objects on the

-## The Urantlan Journal Of Uranta A Brotherhood
+## The Urantian Journal Of Urantia A Brotherhood

  Published Quarterly by URANTIA Brotherhood 533 Diversey Parkway Chicago Illinois 60614
 ## Subscription Price:   5,00 A Year <Br> International Subscribers — Add \ 1.00 for postage